 Trade debtors and other receivables are stated at their amortised cost using the effective interest rate method, less any identified impairment losses.
+Impairment charges are brought to account as described in Note 3j.
 Non-current receivables are measured at amortised cost using the effective interest rate method.